Women in the United States Prohibition movement: Women's Organization for National Prohibition Reform

 Time magazine cover July 18, 1932, featuring Pauline Morton Sabin, founder and head of the WONPR.

 The Women’s Organization for National Prohibition Reform was organized on May 28th, 1929 in Chicago.
 Five national committees were formed, including: Investigation, Publicity, Speakers’ Bureau, Legislative, and Membership.
-The organization was financed by voluntary contributions and not membership dues.
+The organization was financed by voluntary contributions, not membership dues.
 At their peak they had over a million members.
-The primary founder, Pauline Morton Sabin, gathered the group following after Ella Boole proclaimed to Congress that she represented all women.
+The primary founder, Pauline Morton Sabin, gathered the group following Ella Boole's proclamation to Congress that she represented all women.

 The WONPR's argument against Prohibition was its ineffectiveness and how it encouraged disrespect of the law and the Constitution.
 Bootlegging was common, and once the Great Depression began, many were hoping simply for more jobs and the tax money that would come from legal selling of alcohol again.

 Some believed that the WONPR was simply an auxiliary of the AAPA (Association Against the Prohibition Amendment).
 However, they were independent groups, and differed in opinion on certain matters, such as the WONPR's general endorsement of the Democratic party after they added the wet plank to their platform during the 1932 election.

 After their organization, they supported the end of Prohibition through legal and political means.
 During the Presidential and Congressional campaigns of 1932, they supported those who supported repeal, regardless of which party they belong to.
 This was despite concerns that the WONPR would simply vote Democrat.
 For example, in the Senate race in California, the WONPR endorsed the wet Republican over the dry Democrat.

 The women in this organization were involved in conventions, met with politicians, and were present and involved in the state ratifying conventions which voted on ratification of the Twenty-first Amendment, putting an end to Prohibition.
 After the ratification of the Twenty-first Amendment, the WONPR was dissolved.